 Address: Hwy 17, Coulee City, WA

-Directions: On the west side of Hwy 17, two miles south of where it splits from US Hwy 2.
+Directions: On the west side of Hwy 17, two miles south of where it splits from Washington Highway 2.
 Pull into the parking lot for a good panorama of the former falls.

 Driving through Waterville, I got very excited and started shouting, “lumpy dowser, lumpy dowser.”
 No one knew what I was talking about.
 I had read about the statue of a cartoonish man holding a water dowser, but hadn’t added it to our itinerary since it was already pretty full.

 We missed a turn in Waterville and pulled over next to the statue and small museum to turn around.
 It was kismet!
 That’s what sightseeing in Washington State is all about—finds like this that are weird and fun.